ddarksmith/alfresco-docker/README.md

 ## TODO
 - Make a cleanup script for the data volumes
-- Make a cleanup script for the elastic search indexes to keep only for a certain amount of time
+- Make a cleanup script for the elastic search indexes to keep only for a certain amount of time (curator)
 - Make script to cronjob the bart backup
 - Test bart script (verify it backup the volumes/config folder)
 - Test the cleanup of the audit log in alfresco database